MikeWellnitz/Project_3/README.md

 ## Inspiration

-The launching point of this project was inspired by taking an actual project proposed to a group member's employer and seeing if we could replace an outdated platform (what is/was the name of this platform) for less time and money than a million dollar development team.
-The data provided to us was meant to only be dissected _____________________, and we wanted to show that it could be presented in a much better way.
-The motivation behind this project was to see if we could
+The launching point of this project was inspired by taking an actual project proposed to a group member's employer and seeing if we could replace an outdated platform for less time and money than a million dollar development team.

 ## Project Description